FALL IS UPON US, IS SEPT HOLIDAY MONTH?

 And free 2g popcorn sample with every 1oz flower purchase.

-*NEW* THCA LIVE TURP SAUCE AND DIAMONDS @ SUPER LOW PRICES!!
+*NEW* THCA LIVE TURP SAUCE, DIAMONDS, HASH @ SUPER LOW PRICES!!

 *10 KINDS OF FLOWER UNDER 100$ OZ SHIPPED TO YOU/TAXES IN

 NEW THIS WEEK CRASH LABORATORY SHATTER IS BACK!
 9 FLAVORS!

 *NEW* DEATH SCOUT 165$ OZ